bjpfox/co2-tracker/README.md

 ### User stories
 As a user, I want to:
 * Quickly enter data, even if I don't know the specific emissions rate
+* Enter custom emissions (kg co2), if I have an event that the app doesn't have an emission rate for
 * Get some insights into my carbon emissions